ANIMO-07/General-DataScience/4_Data_Classification/readme.md

 ### Question 3
 As a part of q3, we perform classification here using yet another method, namely the Naive Bayes Classifier.
-This method requires us to build Gaussian Mixture Models for the various target variables.
+This method requires us to build Normal Distribution/bell curve/gaussian curve for the various target variables.
 The classifiers need to be built beforehand and hence require preprocessing unlike KNN which requires zero preprocessing.
 On the other hand KNN needs a lot of computation in the testing phase which is not true for Bayes.

 After building the models individual test cases are put into the model and the **likelihood** of the testcase being a part of the various different classes is calculated.
 The formula for likelihood is as follows: